kodecocodes/MyRWTutorial/README.md

 - Removes the default ViewController from the project and Main.storyboard
 - Has the LaunchScreen.xib and RW app icons already set up
 - Has the correct company name, bundle identifier, and code signing definitions (none)
+- Defaults new files to use the correct copyright information

 ## How To Use This
 First, download MyRWTutorial.zip from this repo and use that.
 Tutorial sample projects should not include a git repo, so *please do not* clone this repo and then start making modifications as the sample project.